Image Matching Filtering and Refinement by Planes and Beyond: Related work

 Deep learning evolution has provided a boost to image matching as well as other computer vision research fields thanks to the evolution of the deep architectures, hardware and software computational capability and design, and the huge amount of datasets now available for the training.
-Hybrid pipelines are raised first, replacing handcrafted descriptors with deep ones, as the feature descriptor module is the most natural and immediate to be replaced in the pipeline evolution.
-SOTA in this sense is represented by the Hard Network (HardNet)~\cite{hardnet} and similar networks~\cite{sosnet,hynet} trained on contrastive learning with hard mining.
-For what concerns the keypoint extraction, better results with respect to the handcrafted counterparts were achieved by driving the network to mimic handcrafted detector design as for Key.Net~\cite{keynet}.
-Deep learning has been successfully applied to design standalone patch normalization modules to estimate the reference patch orientation~\cite{learning_orientation, affnet} or more complete affine transformations as in the Affine Network~\cite{affnet}.
-The mentioned deep modules have been employed successfully in many hybrid matching pipelines, especially in conjunction with SIFT~\cite{imw2020} or Harris corners~\cite{hz_pipeline}.
+Hybrid pipelines raised first, replacing handcrafted descriptors with deep ones.
+SOTA in this sense is represented by the Hard Network (HardNet,~\cite{hardnet}) and similar networks~(\cite{sosnet,hynet}).
+For what concerns the keypoint extraction, better results with respect to the handcrafted counterparts were achieved by mimic handcrafted detector design as for Key.Net.
+Deep learning has been successfully employed to learn patch orientation~(\cite{learning_orientation}) or more complete affine transformations~(\cite{affnet}).
+The mentioned deep modules have been employed successfully in many hybrid matching pipelines, especially in conjunction with SIFT~(\cite{imw2020}) or Harris corners~(\cite{hz_pipeline}).